-- Cindy and her husband, Greg Holscher, have three children who attend public schools.
+- A resident of Johnson County for 20 years, Cindy and her husband Greg, have three children who attend public schools.

-- Cindy has served as a volunteer in the classroom, as part of the Harvester’s BackSnack program, as well as for her church and the local library.
+- Cindy has served as a volunteer with the Harvester’s BackSnack program, with her church, the local library, and in the classroom.

 - Cindy has served as a leader with the PTA, both locally and at the state level.